remastr/release-automation/README.md

 - generate changelog based on commit messages since last commit and pushing it into main branch
 - merge main branch into develop branch after release

+It has also support for plugins, currently available plugins are:

+- JIRA plugin

+> NOTE: You can find each plugin in `plugins` directory and documentation to this plugin in `README.md` file inside each plugin

 ## Supported combinations of VCS and CI/CD tool